Kannagi-observer/SentenceAnalizeTool/README.md

 # SentenceAnalizeTool
 # This program's aim is making data processing tool for Japanese LLM.

-# We are aware proxy problems.
+# We are aware license problems.
 Therefore , distribute is stopping now.

 Used Pachages
 Python : PSF-2.0